microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

 - The user can specify one or more files to be copied to the iso media.
 - The user can add kernel parameters.

-For a full list of capabilities, see Mariner Image Customizer's iso configuration section: [Config.ISO](./configuration.md#iso-type).
+For a full list of capabilities, see Azure Linux Image Customizer's iso configuration section: [Config.ISO](./configuration.md#iso-type).

 ## cloud-init Support